CloverHealth/sentry-auth-saml2/README.md

-# SAML2 Auth for Sentry
+# SAML2 Auth for Sentry Clover Fork

+*NOTE:* The Upstream [MANIFEST.in](https://github.com/getsentry/sentry-auth-saml2/master/MANIFEST.in) is behind we should make a PR to upstream.

 *Note:* SAML2 Authenttication is still currently an experimental feature.